prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-1.markdown

 > "When everyone is sick, we no longer consider it a disease." -Naval

-This sounds kind of obvious but think about it, if <b>anything</b> is common to everyone, it loses it's value.
+This sounds kind of obvious but think about it, if <b>anything</b> is common to everyone, it loses its value.
-When something is "rare" or hard to earn, then only it have value.
+When something is "rare" or hard to earn, then only it has value.
 No matter what it is.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>